methylgrammarlab/deconvolution_models/TUTORIAL.md

 - `-b`, `--bedfile`: The intervals (-i) are in a bedfile instead of a comma-delimited list.
 - `--header`: Specifies that the bedgraph file with regions to process has a header (e.g., CHROM START END).

+Note that we use Python slicing, so the first index is included and the last index is excluded.

 ### Reference Atlas

 The reference atlas for CelFiE-ISH should contain one row *per CpG* within each marker region, with methylation and coverage information for each reference cell type: